TheArtSite

 You can build a complete title bar by making use of three classes,

-to render the Close button, to let
+We make use of aria-label to render the Close button, to let

 assistive technologies know the intent of this button.
 You may also use